compulim/workflows/README.md

    - Upload tarball to artifacts as "evidence"
    - Publish in another job without checkout
    - Very clean and definitive publish
+- Don't replace release asset if not needed
+   - `gh release upload --clobber` is nice, but it will wipe out the upload time so no one know when it is being updated

 ## Snippets